Get 80% off your plan for your first 3 months*

 Completing Form T2125 to calculate your gross and net income

-Key outcome: Form T2125 shows your net business income, which determines:
+Your completed T2125 shows your net business income, which determines:

 Part 1

-• Your name and business address
+• your name and business address

-• Your industry code and main product or service
+• your industry code and main product or service

-• Fiscal tax year
+• your fiscal tax year

 Part 2

-This section is for Internet business activities.
+This section is for internet business activities.
 You need to note the web pages where you earn income and the percentage of income earned from the web pages and websites.

 Part 3